SideScrollUI/SideScroll/Docs/Dev/Modules/Programs.md

 * Atlas.Start.Avalonia
   - The primary application that loads all the other modules
   - Uses the `Atlas.UI.Avalonia` controls with the `Atlas.Tabs.Samples`
-  - Cross Platform (Windows, Mac, Ubuntu)
+  - Cross Platform (Windows, Mac, Linux)

 * Atlas.Console
   - Future shell or command line program?